 - 4. You are still in Zoom Realtime mode.
 Click and drag the mouse again to see how you can further adjust your view.
-To exit, select another command besides a Zoom or Pan command, press the Esc key, or right-click your mouse. - 5.
-Go ahead and right-click now.
-A popup menu appears.
+To exit, you can select another command besides a Zoom or Pan command, press the Esc key, or right-click your mouse. - 5.
+Right-click now.
+A shortcut menu appears.